respite

 Respite Has Latin Roots

-Respite is first known to have been used at the turn of the 14th century to refer to a delay or extension asked for or granted for a specific reason—to give someone time to deliberate on a proposal, for example.
-Such a respite offered an opportunity for the kind of consideration inherent in the word's etymology.
-Respite traces from the Latin term respectus (also the source of English's respect), which comes from respicere, a verb with both concrete and abstract meanings: "to turn around to look at" or "to regard."
+Everyone needs a little R & R from time to time.
+That's where respite comes in handy: this word was first used in the 14th century to refer to a delay or extension asked for or granted for a specific reason, such as to give someone time to deliberate on a proposal.
+This kind of respite offered an opportunity for the kind of consideration inherent in this word's etymology: respite traces from the Latin term respectus (also the source of English's respect), which comes from respicere, a verb with both concrete and abstract meanings: "to turn around to look at" or "to regard."
 Within a few decades of its earliest known use, English speakers had granted respite the sense we use most often today—"a welcome break."

 Examples of respite in a Sentence